bunsbof/bunsbof/README.md

 Web & Game Developer
 --------------------

-I've been learning to code for 5 years, because I had to complete all the assignments in college (and I hated it) I couldn't do the things I enjoyed (real coding stuff).
-I can tell you guys what I've studied and how high my grades are but please don't ask me about it I'm easily triggered.
-I can say my years of JavaScript experience is only about 3, and I start by doing some freelance jobs to wrap up the knowledge you know "Travel broadens the mind"
+I've been learning to code for 5 years, because I had to complete all the assignments in college (and I hated it 😥) I couldn't do the things I enjoyed (real coding stuff).
+I can tell you guys what I've studied and how high my grades are but please don't ask me about it I'm easily triggered 🥊.
+I can say my years of JavaScript experience is only about 3, and I start by doing some freelance jobs to wrap up the knowledge, you know "Travel broadens the mind"

 * 🌍  I'm based in Viet Nam